Horse training

-Historically, horses were trained for warfare, farm work, sport and transport.
+Historically, horses were trained for warfare, farm work, sport and transport purposes.
 Today, most horse training is geared toward making horses useful for a variety of recreational and sporting equestrian pursuits.
 Horses are also trained for specialized jobs from movie stunt work to police and crowd control activities, circus entertainment, and equine-assisted psychotherapy.

-There is tremendous controversy over various methods of horse training and even some of the words used to describe these methods.
-Some techniques are considered cruel; other methods are considered gentler and more humane.
-However, it is beyond the scope of this article to go into the details of various training methodology, so general, basic principles are described below.
-The see also section of this article provides links to more specific information about various schools and techniques of horse training.
+There is controversy over various methods of horse training and even some of the words used to describe these methods.
+Some techniques are considered cruel and others are considered humane.

 Goals

 The range of training techniques and training goals is large, but basic animal training concepts apply to all forms of horse training.
 The initial goal of most types of training is to create a horse that is safe for humans to handle (under most circumstances) and able to perform a useful task for the benefit of humans.

 A few specific considerations and some basic knowledge of horse behavior help a horse trainer be effective no matter what school or discipline is chosen: